KhronosGroup/SYCL_Reference/source/iface/context.rst

   class context;

-A context encapsulates a single SYCL platform and a collection of SYCL devices associated with the platform.
+The context class represents a SYCL context.
+A context represents the runtime data structures and state required by a SYCL backend API to interact with a group of devices associated with a platform.

-A context may include a subset of the devices provided by the platform.
-The same platform may be associated with more than one context, but a device can only be part of a single context.

 .. seealso:: |SYCL_SPEC_CONTEXT|